nhsconnect/nhslogin/src/session-management.md

 title: Session management
 ---

-NHS login does not support user session management and user logout functionality.
-Both are partner responsibilities.
+NHS login does not support user session management or logout functionality.
+Your service is responsible for managing the user’s session once they are signed in.

-However, we follows standards set by the National Institute of Standards and Technology (NIST).

-Therefore, connected services that use NHS login as an Identity Provider (IdP) and Authentication Service must align to the following NIST standards.
+## Standards

+You should follow these standards when implementing session management:

+- [NIST SP 800-63B Digital Identity Guidelines: Authentication & Authenticator Management](https://pages.nist.gov/800-63-4/sp800-63b.html) – authentication and session security
-[NIST SP 800-63C-4 Digital Identity Guidelines: Federation and Assertions](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63C-4.pdf) is used to provide guidance around the NHS login use and operation of OpenID Connect (OIDC), with further detail within the NHS login External Interface Specification.
+- [NIST SP 800-63C Digital Identity Guidelines: Federation and Assertions](https://pages.nist.gov/800-63-4/sp800-63c.html) – federation and identity assurance

-[NIST SP 800-63B Digital Identity Guidelines: Authentication and Lifecycle Management](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63B.pdf) is used to define the Authentication Assurance levels which support the operation of NHS login.
-Where authentication solutions are used alongside NHS login, they should also meet an AAL level of 2.
+Any additional authentication used alongside NHS login should meet **Authentication Assurance Level 2 (AAL2)**.

+For implementation details, see the [NHS login Identity Federation External Interface Specification](https://nhsconnect.github.io/nhslogin/interface-spec-doc/).
 ---

 ## Session Management and Refresh Tokens